Nolan Arenado Player Props: Cardinals vs. Reds

-On Saturday, Nolan Arenado (.410 on-base percentage in past 10 games, 91 points above season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 2:15 PM ET.
+Nolan Arenado -- batting .361 in his past 10 games -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Hunter Greene on the hill, on June 11 at 2:15 PM ET.

-In his previous game, he hit a home run while going 2-for-4 against the Reds.
+He racked up two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Reds.

 Nolan Arenado Game Info & Props vs. the Reds